kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 **API 21(Lollipop)** - Since Lollipop is KeystoreCompat using standard Android's ScreenLock.
-Force to display ScreenLock is still not defined in the certificate it self, but user has to handle forcing LockScreen in `onFailure` block of `KeystoreCompat.loadCredentials` method.
+Force to display ScreenLock is still not defined in the certificate it self, but user has to handle forcing LockScreen.

 **API 23(Marshmallow)** - Since Marshmallow there is ScreenLock force ensured directly in the certificate definition.
 Marshmallow targets to [hardware-backed keystore](https://source.android.com/security/keystore/) and bring lots of (look for 23+)